 Description of application vulnerability

 In spite of the best intentions, system components may fail, either from internally poorly written software or external forces such as power outages/variations, radiation or inadmissible user input.
-Systems are often designed with fault tolerance to detect and deal with such failures.
+Safety-critical software systems and application-critical software systems are often designed with fault tolerance to detect and deal with such failures.
 Faults are the points in execution where a failure manifests by processing going wrong.
 If unnoticed or unhandled, they turn into failures at the boundaries of enclosing control units or components.
 Failures of services are faults to their clients and, if not handled, lead to a failure of the client and consequently to faults and failures in its clients, possibly until the entire system fails.
-The origins of faults are often vulnerabilities discussed in other sections of this document and hence not repeated here.
+The origins of faults are often vulnerabilities discussed in the other clauses of this document.

 A lack of dealing with a failure is obviously an exploitable vulnerability, but even if the failure is dealt with, the resulting fault tolerance is itself a potential source of vulnerabilities, particularly when inappropriate or incomplete strategies are implemented.